 With a camera configuration file set, run the BitFlow BitFlowPreview application, to ensure that image acquisition is working.
-The camera will need to be connected to the computer, and depending upon the model, externally powered.
 If image acquisition in BitFlowPreview works, Ximilon is ready to be used.

 Camera Link

 Additional configuration is sometimes required to register the CLProtocol DLL for specific cameras; BFGTL will attempt to form this association automatically, but that is not always possible.
 To manually configure the binding, open Ximilon and select the System Tools > CLProtocol Binding Tool main-menu entry.
 If the "Port ID" matching the relevant camera is not bound to the appropriate vendor "Device ID," select these from the combo boxes, and click "Bind."
 On success, a matching entry will appear in the "Current Bindings" list.
 Close the Tool, to use the camera.